Azure/azure-notificationhubs-samples/Ionic/readme.md

 This section of the repository contains sample apps for Ionic 3 and Ionic 4.

+> **Note:** This sample is provided as-is; it was created to illustrate one possible way to use Azure Notification Hubs with Ionic.
+Ionic and third-party plugin developers release periodic updates which may break this sample - if you encounter a breaking change, please follow normal troubleshooting procedures to update the associated frameworks in order to fix the issues.
+As this project is published as open source, we're more than happy to accept pull requests with fixes.

 The Apache Cordova-based Ionic 3 sample uses the [cordova-azure-notification-hubs](https://github.com/derek82511/cordova-azure-notification-hubs) plugin directly to manage registering for notifications and processing notifications when they arrive on the device.

 With Ionic 4, the Ionic team added support for [Capacitor](https://capacitor.ionicframework.com/) their Cordova replacement.
 Capacitor includes its own Push plugin, so this sample uses the cordova-azure-notification-hubs plugin (Capacitor is compatible with many Cordova plugins) as well as the built-in Capacitor Push plugin.
 This means that the Ionic 4 sample is a little different than the Ionic 3 version, so please pay special attention to which approach you're using.